raghavendra990/raghavendra990.github.io/_posts/2015-09-07-django-starter-tutorial.md

 <br>
 <code style="background-color: ">python manage.py runserver</code>
 <br>
 In your web browser type <code>http://127.0.0.1:8000/</code>.
-You will probably going to see nice light blue window showing success message. <br>
+You will probably be going to see the nice light blue window showing a success message.  <br>
-Django comes with light weight development server so that you can boost development of your application.
+Django comes with lightweight development server so that you can boost development of your application.
 But we suggest not to used for production.
-<br><b>Congratulate guys you have succesfulliy installed django</b>
+<br><b>Congratulate guys you have successfully installed Django</b>

 <br>
 Now next part is adding application and basic functioning of files present.